When an engine is seized, from ingesting a substantial amount of liquid; it is said to be a hydro locked engine.

 Causes Of A Hydro locked Engine

-By and large, the most common cause of a hydro locked engine is, water entering the air intake.
+By and large, the most common is, water entering the air intake.
 Water can enter the intake on any engine, whether it’s from driving through water or an actual flood.

 Again, the amount of liquid ingested and where it came from, will reflect the amount of damage.